-Once part of a shallow tropical sea, the geomorphological formations of the Niagara Escarpment are remnants of an ancient seabed carved by glacial ice and riverine systems across layers of deep time, revealing the dolostone cliffs, crevice caves, rock pools, and exposed fossils of the present world.
-The escarpment continues to evolve through the influences of water while at the same time channelling and transforming streams into rolling cascades and dynamic mists that descend into curtain and ribbon waterfalls and swirling plunge pools.
+Once part of a shallow tropical sea, the geomorphological formations of the Niagara Escarpment are remnants of an ancient seabed carved by glacial ice and riverine systems across waves of deep time, revealing the dolostone cliffs, crevice caves, rock pools, and exposed fossils of the present world.
+The escarpment continues to evolve through its interactions with water, perpetually channelling and transforming streams and rivers into rolling cascades and dynamic cloud-like mists that descend into curtain and ribbon waterfalls and swirling plunge pools.

-Guided by minimalist elemental form, the exhibition centers on the intrinsic value and complexity of the natural phenomena of the Niagara Escarpment.
-Atmospheric water sculptures in glass paired with stone and sand-cast bronze forms generate spatial tones under a skylight, signaling a correspondence between the visible and invisible—even when water appears still, water molecules are constantly in motion.
-Tending to seasonal phases of dark and light and contemplation and transformation, the composition of works creates visual connections with water via reflection, evaporation, and condensation in fluid engagement with space, transmitting an elemental infinitude.
+In resonance with the enduring and ephemeral characteristics of water, atmospheric sculptures in flameworked glass, paired with forms in carved stone and both sand-cast and forged bronze, generate spatial tones under a skylight.
+Tending to seasonal phases of dark and light, contemplation and transformation, the composition of works creates visual connections through reflection, evaporation, and condensation in a fluid engagement with space, transmitting an elemental infinitude.

 Presented at the Atelier of Akb Architects, 182D St. Helens Avenue, Toronto.